Education & Events

 - Livestock production & costs

 Faculty for the school includes academicians, bankers & agricultural professionals.
 These instructors have been carefully chosen for their knowledge and presentation skills.
-The faculty for this year's school, include: Dr. Freddie Barnard, Department of Agricultural Economics, Purdue University; Dr. Bruce Erickson, Department of Agronomy, Purdue University; Dr. Michael Langemeier, Department of Agricultural Economics, Purdue University; Dr. Larry DeBoer, Department of Agricultural Economics, Purdue University; Amanda Borne, Farm Loan Officer, Farm Service Agency; Cary Mawbey, First Farmers Bank & Trust; Dr. Chris Hurt, Department of Agricultural Economics, Purdue University; Dr. Fred Whitford, Purdue Pesticide Program, Purdue Cooperative Extension Service; Dr. Mindy Mallory, Department of Agricultural Economics, Purdue University; Dan Devlin, PNC Bank; Kevin Cook, Merchants Bank of Indiana; Tracie Davies, Fowler State Bank; Brandt Downing, First Farmers State Bank, Rick Gentis, First Bank of Berne; Howard Halderman, Halderman Farm Management; Joe Walter, Ag One Agency, Inc.; Scott Downey, Department of Agricultural Economics, Purdue University.
+The faculty for this year's school, include: Dr. Freddie Barnard, Department of Agricultural Economics, Purdue University; Dr. Bruce Erickson, Department of Agronomy, Purdue University; Dr. Michael Langemeier, Department of Agricultural Economics, Purdue University; Dr. Larry DeBoer, Department of Agricultural Economics, Purdue University; Amanda Borne, Farm Loan Officer, Farm Service Agency; Cary Mawbey, First Farmers Bank & Trust; Dr. Chris Hurt, Department of Agricultural Economics, Purdue University; Dr. Fred Whitford, Purdue Pesticide Program, Purdue Cooperative Extension Service; Dr. Mindy Mallory, Department of Agricultural Economics, Purdue University; Dan Devlin, PNC Bank; Kevin Cook, Merchants Bank of Indiana; Tracie Davies, Fowler State Bank; Brandt Downing, First Farmers Bank & Trust, Rick Gentis, First Bank of Berne; Howard Halderman, Halderman Farm Management; Joe Walter, Ag One Agency, Inc.; Scott Downey, Department of Agricultural Economics, Purdue University.

 1:00 - 3:00 pm Fundamentals of Midwest Agriculture: Agronomic Factors